A large network of bus, tram, train and boat services enable the general public to travel around the entire municipality.

 Léman Express - CEVA

-From 15 December 2019, the Léman Express will operate on the new CEVA line (Cornavin–Eaux-Vives–Annemasse line) connecting 45 stations across a distance of 230 km.
-UNIRESO tickets and passes are valid, except to and from Bellegarde.
+The Léman Express operates on the CEVA line (Cornavin–Eaux-Vives–Annemasse line) connecting 45 stations across a distance of 230 km.
+Tickets and passes UNIRESO are valid.

 RER